 The Maldives may be the hottest luxury destination on the planet, but the chain of 26 atolls and islands peppering the Arabian Sea is also one of the most underrated destinations for ethical wildlife tourism experiences.
 What’s especially unique to this high-end locale is the way wildlife is incorporated into how tourism operates here.
 There are dedicated excursions and experiences for seeing wildlife, but animals also show up in the most elevated of experiences, such as dining in an underwater restaurant or getting a massage above a floor window with underwater views.

 Whether you’re happy to have incidental wildlife experiences while relaxing on an above-water cabana or travel purposely to see the abundant animal life of this part of the world, these nine experiences will take you straight to the action in the wilderness of the Maldives.
+Note that you can use these free apps to monitor wildlife in your travels and contribute to conservation efforts.

 1. Sailing among mega pods of dolphins